nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
 The user provides an empty search pattern.

     * 1a1.
 HireMe shows an error message.

       Use case ends.

 * 1b.
-The provided search pattern matches no company names.
+The provides search pattern matches no company names.

     * 1b1.
-HireMe shows a message indicating that no matching internship applications were found.
+HireMe shows an empty list.

       Use case ends.

 <br></br>
 **System**: HireMe application

-**Use Case: UC06 - Update the status of an internship application**
+**Use Case: UC05 - Update the status of an internship application**

 **Actor**: User

 **MSS (Main Success Scenario)**

 1. The user requests to change the status of an internship application by specifying an index and the desired status (e.g., `/accept 2`, `/reject 3`, `/pending 4`).
-2. HireMe updates the status of the specified internship application to `ACCEPTED`, `REJECTED`, or `PENDING`.
+2. HireMe updates the status of the specified internship application to either `ACCEPTED`, `REJECTED`, or `PENDING`.

    Use case ends.

 **Extensions**

 * 1a.
-The user provides an invalid index (e.g., non-positive or non-integer value or integer out of range).
+The user provides an invalid index.

     * 1a1.
 HireMe shows an error message.

       Use case ends.